Transipedia/KaMRaT/README.md

 KaMRaT then provides a set of tools for reducing the k-mer matrix and extending k-mers to longer contigs.
 The main subfunctions are:

-(Here features = k-mers or k-mer contigs)

-- kamrat index: index count table on disk
+- kamrat index: index feature* count table on disk
 - kamrat merge: merge k-mers into contigs, produces a contig count table
-- kamrat filter: exclude/retain features by expression level
+- kamrat filter: exclude/retain features* by expression level
-- kamrat mask: exclude/retain features matching given fasta sequences
+- kamrat mask: exclude/retain *k*-mers matching given fasta sequences
-- kamrat rank: rank features according to labels and statistical test
+- kamrat rank: rank features* according to labels and statistical test
 - kamrat query: estimate count vectors of given list of contigs

+Note: \*	features can be not only *k*-mers or *k*-mer contigs, but also general features such as genes or transcripts.

 KaMRaT means "k-mer Matrix Reduction Toolkit", or "k-mer Matrix, Really Tremendous !".